Hong Kong media tycoon Jimmy Lai arrested under security law

 Hong Kong media tycoon Jimmy Lai arrested under security lawNew

-HONG KONG (AP) — An aide to Hong Kong media tycoon Jimmy Lai says Lai was arrested under the city’s national security law on suspicion of collusion with foreign powers.
-Hong Kong police said seven people had been arrested on suspicion of violating the national security law, but did not reveal the names of those arrested.
-Lai, who owns popular tabloid Apple Daily, is an outspoken pro-democracy figure in Hong Kong and regularly criticizes China’s authoritarian rule.
-Simon said that police searched both Lai and his son’s home, as well as other members of media group Next Media, which Lai founded.
+HONG KONG (AP) — Hong Kong police have arrested media tycoon Jimmy Lai and raided the publisher’s headquarters in the highest-profile use yet of the new security law Beijing imposed on the city in June.
+Hong Kong police said seven people had been arrested but didn’t reveal their names.
+Lai owns popular tabloid Apple Daily and is an outspoken pro-democracy figure in Hong Kong who regularly criticizes China’s authoritarian rule.
+An executive at the media company said police searched Lai’s home and detained other employees.
+Police cordoned off the Next Digital headquarters during the raid, and officers appeared at times to get into heated exchanges with staffers who were present.